- What Is Diabetes In Dogs?

-Just like in humans, exercise is useful for helping dogs to stay in good shape and maintain a healthy weight.
+Just like in humans, exercise is useful for helping dogs to stay in good shape, maintain a healthy weight, and aid in weight loss.
 This is really going to be helpful in allowing diabetic dogs to stay as healthy as they can.
-With regular exercise, a healthy weight and well-managed symptoms, dogs can often continue to live happy lives and have a decent lifespan.
+With regular exercise, a healthy weight, and well-managed symptoms, dogs can often continue to live happy lives and have a decent lifespan.

-You can help your dog to get exercise by taking them for regular walks, playing with them often and giving them reasons to be more active.
+You can help your dog to get exercise by taking them for regular walks, playing with them often and giving them reasons to be more active and live a healthy life.
 This can also be a great way to help with keeping yourself in shape as well!

 Other Aspects To Think About

 When you change your dog's diet, it can be hard to judge how your dog will react.
-Because of this, it's a good idea to keep an eye on your dog's blood sugar and behaviors and report issues to your vet.
+Because of this, it's a good idea to practice home monitoring your dog's body, blood sugar, and behaviors in order to report issues to your vet.